PierreSenellart/provsql/doc/source/user/semirings.rst

 -------------------------------

-:sqlfunc:`sr_counting` evaluates the provenance in the *counting* m-semiring, counting the number of distinct supporting inputs:
+:sqlfunc:`sr_counting` evaluates the provenance in the *counting* m-semiring, counting the number of derivations of the result (its multiplicity under bag semantics):

 .. code-block:: postgresql